ananya09patankar/AnanyaP/README.md

 * Sports like lawn tennis,cricket,badminton,volleyball etc (all kinds)
 # Personal Insight 💜
-* As I am still learning so if my bio seems to be off the grid ,you are more than welcome to help *Thankyou for going through this,Have a nice day! 😄
+* As I am still learning so if my bio seems to be off the grid ,you are more than welcome to help

+*Thank You for going through this,Have a nice day! 😄*